-There are some key ones that our medical advisor, Dr Stephanie Goodwin recommends.
+What do doctors recommend for menopause when it comes to supplements?
+There are some key supplements that our medical advisor, Dr Stephanie Goodwin recommends.

 “Always Vitamin D, with Vitamin K preferably,” she says.
 “It’s good for your bones, it’s good for the immune system.
 Also, Magnesium if you’re not sleeping very well, in combination with a B vitamin.
 If you don’t eat fish you can take Omega 3.”

 For women who aren’t taking HRT, Dr Steph has some advice.
 “If you can’t take HRT then there will be supplements that are helpful, but it depends on your symptoms,” she says.
 “I’ve had women who have done really well with sage or red clover.
 The one I tend to veer away from is black cohosh because you’ve got to be careful with it.”

 It’s important to remember that supplements are not a magic bullet.